karkman/MMB-901_Metagenomics/Practicals/README.md

 If you want to try multi-sample binning, re-run the previous command with all the BAM-files and remove the option `--environment human_gut`.
 Also remember to change the name of the output folder.
 This will take significantly longer, so make a batch job with more time and more cores (10-16 CPUs).

 After the binning is ready, you can run CheckM2 and GTDB-Tk for the resulting bins and compare the results to your own binning.
-Both tools accept the genomes in compressed format (`.gz`).
+Both tools accept the genome fasta files in compressed format (`.fa.gz`).
 Just specify the extension correctly.

 We can also import the binning results to anvi'o and visually inspect whether we agree with Semibin2 or not.
 Unfortunately Semibi2 does not produce a file that could be easily imported to anvi'o as a collection.
 But we can create one by going thru each genome bin and printing the contig names and the bin they belong to a file.